INDEX

 Who Is A Specified Person?

-This is defined a little differently than "United States person."
-A specified person could be a "specified individual" or a "specified domestic entity."
-You are a specified individual if you are one of the following:
+This definition differs slightly from "United States person."
+A specified person can be either a "specified individual" or a "specified domestic entity."

-• A US citizen.
+• A US citizen

-• A resident alien of the United States for any part of the tax year (under either the green card test or the substantial presence test).
+• A resident alien of the United States for any part of the tax year (under either the green card test or the substantial presence test)

-• A nonresident alien who makes an election to be treated as a resident alien for purposes of filing a joint income tax return.
+• A nonresident alien who makes an election to be treated as a resident alien for purposes of filing a joint income tax return

-• A nonresident alien who is a bona fide resident of American Samoa or Puerto Rico.
+• A nonresident alien who is a bona fide resident of American Samoa or Puerto Rico

 You are a specified domestic entity if you are one of the following: